 Uses of Lavender in Witchcraft and Magickal Practices

 Lavender is a magical all-rounder.
 It’s great for spells and rituals involving love and attraction.
 It can also help you with sex and fertility magic.
 Use lavender when you’re casting spells for peace.
 It provides clarity and is great when doing psychic work as it clears your mind, leaving you much more open to the spirit world.

 Lavender provides purification by dispelling negative energies.
 Indulge in a lavender bath if you feel as if negative energies are plaguing you.
-Purify your home by burning lavender smudge sticks.
+Purify your home by burning lavender cleansing bundles.
 This will also protect you from malevolent spirits, the evil eye and jinxes cast with ill intent.
 Hang lavender charms in all 4 corners of your home for prolonged protection.
 Better yet, plant lavender in your garden for year-round protection and a good supply of lavender leaves and flowers.

 Over-all, lavender is a wonderful plant which we should, in my opinion anyway, always have a store of.
 How can you go wrong?
 Pain-killing, sweet-smelling, anxiety-reducing, stress-relieving, protection-providing and purifying, does it get any more magical than that?
 It’s a great tool to help you sleep too!
 Check out this easy sleep ritual if you are having patches of insomnia.